Indezine Logo

 OS: Mac OS X

-Enabling Guides for your presentation slides helps ensure that your objects are easily aligned, and also in the same relative position in successive slides.
-But just enabling Guides is more like getting started.
-There’s so much more you can do, such as customizing the Guides themselves using hierarchical options.
+Enabling guides for your presentation slides helps ensure that your objects are easily aligned, and also in the same relative position in successive slides.
+However, enabling guides is more like getting started.
+There’s so much more you can do, such as customizing the guides themselves using hierarchical options.

-Follow these steps to learn how the Guides hierarchy works in PowerPoint 2016:
+Follow these steps to explore the hierarchy for guides in PowerPoint 2016 for Mac:

 2. Guides check-box not selected